 “…the traditional division of authority and power is an anachronism that blights the work of public-sector employees as much as private-sector work teams and nonprofit project groups, amongst other things, encouraging the attitude that workers, like little children, should do as they’re told, not think and be seen, not heard.
 It needs to be eliminated.” – Mark Addleson, Beyond Management

-The feedback from last week’s RISK eNews about practical caring in the workplace resonated with quite a few readers who took the time to write to me after the article landed in their inbox.
+The feedback from our RISK eNews about practical caring in the workplace resonated with quite a few readers who took the time to write to me after the article landed in their inbox.
 That response inspired me to dive into another chapter of Mark Addleson’s provocative book, Beyond Management.
 This week I was drawn to Chapter 11: Taking on the work of organizing.

 For a long time now I’ve been championing the formation of inter-disciplinary risk teams with representation from each level on the org chart.
 But now I’m envisioning an entirely different formation strategy.
 How about a risk team consisting of people who actually volunteer to serve?
 Staff and volunteers willing to listen and learn from one another in order to create real, practical responses that reflect an operational environment of continuing uncertainty?

 The very real world of risk in nonprofit service delivery warrants more than the familiar, top-down approach.
 A risk team should be the place where ideas are discussed to fortify a nonprofit mission.
 Anyone who’s been in the risk biz for long knows that inspiring a commitment to risk management is more about inspiring hearts and minds than ensuring compliance with rigid rules.
 Addleson urges us to “Think of ideas as seeds.
 A group turns ideas into action by talking about them and taking them to heart.”